dbdean/dbdean_com/README.md

 7 years, and have done occasional seasonal academic work for QUT over that time.

-I have just started with the University of Queensland develop an exciting new [Masters of Data Science][MDataSc], and I am looking forward to helping in the training of professional data scientists.
+In early 2017 I started with the University of Queensland develop an exciting new [Masters of Data Science][MDataSc], and I am enjoying developing datasets and teaching material that helps in the training of future professional data scientists.

-I have recently started mentoring with
-[CoderDojo Brisbane][coderdojo], and helping kids get excited about coding is pretty awesome.
+I have also done some mentoring with [CoderDojo Brisbane][coderdojo], and helping kids get excited about coding is pretty awesome.

 [MDataSc]: https://www.uq.edu.au/study/program.html?acad_prog=5660
 [coderdojo]: https://coderdojobrisbane.com.au/